bhattaman0001/DO_IT/README.md

-The application named is DO IT.
+The application name is DO IT.
 Write your work list, Do It and after completion mark them as Done.